xieweiAlex/English_Learning/words/2025/words-Nov-25.md

 ### Economist Newsletter
+Georgia is **dousing** the last embers of democracy.
+An **oligarchic** party **outlaws** the opposition and turns towards Russia.
+American isolationism is a golden opportunity for China.
+Chinese leaders are playing a **canny** game.
+The **mystic**, the **cricketer** and the spy: Pakistan’s game of thrones. - Imran Khan’s marriage to his spiritual adviser shocked the country.
+Now she could help decide whether he returns to office or stays in prison.
+The **contours** of 21st-century geopolitics will become clearer in 2026.
+A new world is starting to emerge.
+Prediction, notoriously, is a **mug’s game**.
+The BBC’s boss quits over a “**doctored**” Trump speech.
+Shifts in politics and the media business are making the broadcaster more crisis-prone.
+America’s health-care costs are **shooting up**.

 Under her bold leadership, the EU has **impaled** itself on nearly all the foundational attributes that underpin economic and geopolitical power.
 A constant **refrain** in these pages is that cheap and abundant energy is the bedrock of modern **prosperity**, and societies made poorer by **fumbling elites** tend to rebel.